 “They’re long gone by now.
 It’s best we just cut our losses.”

 “I’m not asking for pay.
-I’m just want the information.”
+I just want information.”

 “They took something from me, that I’ll never get back.”